 Locking

 When an xTP is in the Blue state, then xTP ignores additional taps.
 This Ignore state is cleared when a cast member taps to clear the Blue state.
+A blue state is when the user of a MagicBand does not get an entitlement from the backend and it becomes the operator’s responsibility to deal with the issue.

 When an xTP is not yet in a determined state, then it keeps accepting taps until is hears back from xBRC.